How many hashtags should you use on social media?

 - Use no more than 2 hashtags on Twitter

 - Use hashtags on Pinterest

-- Use as many relevant hashtags as possible on Instagram (a mixture of niche and broad terms), write them in a comment not the caption
+- Use as many relevant hashtags as possible on Instagram (a mixture of niche and broad terms), write them in either a comment or the caption

 - Find relevant Twitter chats to attend

 Tag @guidesforbrides in your social media posts and we’ll engage with everyone we see!